What is Waldorf Education?

 There are many Waldorf graduates of all ages who embody this ideal and who are perhaps the best proof of the efficacy of the education.

-A central aim of Waldorf Education is to stimulate the healthy development of the child's own imagination.
-Waldorf teachers are concerned that electronic media hampers the development of the child's imagination.
-They are concerned about the physical effects of the medium on the developing child as well as the content of much of the programming.
+Aim of Waldorf Education is to stimulate the healthy development of the child's own imagination.
+Electronic media hampers the development of the child's imagination.
+The medium has physical and psychological effects on the developing child.

 There is more and more research to substantiate these concerns.
 See: